-Workshop on XR Solutions for Smart Production (XR-SPro-2022)
+Workshop on XR Solutions for Smart Production (XR-SPro-2023)

-Connecting specialists from various related research areas (such as automation systems engineering, production planning, etc.), with experts from both vision-oriented computer science areas (such as computer graphics or information visualization), and experts from XR-oriented computer science areas, the XR-SPro workshop series aims to create an open environment for discussing and investigating novel XR solutions for smart production.
-This includes (among others) the usage of spatial computing approaches for real-time data visualization, XR-supported remote assistance and customizable training scenarios that mimic reality and let workers train from anywhere at their own pace.
-By encouraging synergies of interdisciplinary approaches, the workshop tackles different applications of XR in a smart production context from different angles and creates new knowledge in this research field.
-XR-SPro wants to account to the state-of-the-art research in smart production with different XR applications, to shape a common understanding, to compare systems and approaches and derive common paradigms, to develop useful and necessary methods and techniques, and to foster new ideas.
+The XR-SPro workshop series aims to create an open environment for discussing and investigating novel XR solutions for smart production.
+The workshop brings together specialists from various related research areas to create new knowledge in the research field.
+This includes the usage of spatial computing approaches for real-time data visualization, XR-supported remote assistance, and customizable training scenarios that let workers train from anywhere at their own pace.
+The workshop tackles novel applications of XR in a smart production context from different angles and creates new knowledge in the research field.

 Topics of interest include (but are not limited to):

 ● XR-supported remote assistance

 ● XR training and onboarding scenarios

 ● Hardware/Software support for smart production applications of XR

 ● User Acceptance of smart production XR applications

 ● Real-time XR visualization of sensor and process data